bill-rich/restectable/README.md

 SHA256 hash of the message content.
 If a hash collision occurs, the newest instance of the message will be stored and the old one will be lost.

-The restectable server always runs on port 8080.
+The restectable server always runs locally on port 8080.

 ## How To Run